SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services: Introduction

 \subsection{Contributions}

-This paper proposes SCAR (State-Space Compression for AI-Driven Resource Management), a novel framework designed to enhance CQI compression and scheduling fairness for best-effort services such as cloud gaming, HD streaming, and AR in 6G vehicular infotainment systems.
-SCAR is adaptable to both orthogonal (OMA) and non-orthogonal (NOMA) multiple access schemes.
-The main contributions are:
+This paper proposes SCAR (State-Space Compression for AI-Based Network Management), a framework designed to enable scalable and fair AI-assisted network and service management for dynamic vehicular services.
+By abstracting high-dimensional CQI-derived network state information at the network edge, SCAR facilitates efficient learning-based control under rapidly changing vehicular conditions.
+The main contributions of this work are summarized as follows:

-\textit{1) Offline CQI Clustering Optimization}: A Simulated Annealing with Stochastic Tunneling (SAST)-enhanced K-means algorithm is introduced to improve cluster center selection and overcome local optima limitations in large-scale CQI datasets.
+\textit{1) State-Space Compression via Offline Clustering Optimization}: We introduce a Simulated Annealing with Stochastic Tunneling (SAST)-enhanced K-means clustering method to construct representative network state prototypes from large-scale CQI datasets.
+The proposed optimization improves cluster quality by mitigating sensitivity to initialization and reducing convergence to local optima, enabling robust state abstraction for downstream learning tasks.

-\textit{2) Online CQI Classification for Real-Time Scheduling}: A RBFN real-time classifier is integrated for efficient online CQI classification, with SAST-based optimization to enhance generalization and adaptability.

-\textit{3) RL-Based Scheduling with Compression}: The compressed CQI is used by a 6G-assisted RL scheduler to optimize fairness and bandwidth utilization, achieving over 15\% improvement in scheduling fairness with reduced computational overhead.